DPDK/dpdk/doc/guides/sample_app_ug/intel_quickassist.rst

 *   --config'(port,queue,lcore)[,(port,queue,lcore)]':  determines which queues from which ports are mapped to which cores.

-Refer to Chapter 10 , "L3 Forwarding Sample Application" for more detailed descriptions of the --config command line option.
+Refer to the :doc:`l3_forward` for more detailed descriptions of the --config command line option.

 As an example, to run the application with two ports and two cores, which are using different Intel® QuickAssist Technology execution engines,